databricks-solutions/aibi-dashboard-wanderbricks/README.md

 # Wanderbricks AI/BI Dashboard

-A sample [Databricks AI/BI Dashboard](https://docs.databricks.com/en/dashboards/index.html) built on the `samples.wanderbricks` dataset, walkthrough in [this blog post](<insert link once posted>).
-The dataset is available in every Databricks workspace with no setup required.
+A sample [Databricks AI/BI Dashboard](https://docs.databricks.com/en/dashboards/index.html) built as a companion to [this blog post](<insert link once posted>) on making dashboards beautiful.

 ## Installation

+The dataset used for this dashboard, `samples.wanderbricks`, is available in every Databricks workspace — just grab the dashboard definition and you're good to go.

 1. Download `wanderbricks_dashboard.lvdash.json`
 2. In your Databricks workspace, go to **Dashboards**
 3. Click **Import** and upload the file
 The dashboard includes three pages built on Wanderbricks, a fictional travel property booking platform:

 - **Executive Overview** — KPIs (total bookings, revenue, avg nightly rate), booking status distribution, and property activity over time